traitecoevo/mortality_bci/docker/README.md

 ```

 ### Pre-compiled models

-Because compiling the models uses alot of RAM we first precompile them for subsequent use by running:
+Because compiling the models uses a lot of RAM we first pre-compile them for subsequent use by running:

 ```
 remake models_precompiled_docker
 ```

-This requires building the docker image, so might not be a good idea.
 Alternatively, clone:

 ```
 git clone git@github.com:traitecoevo/mortality_models.git models
 ```

-time will tell if that is a sensible thing to do (note it will not work well if you've already run the native precompiled models, gah.)
+(time will tell if that is a sensible thing to do  -- will not work well if you've already run the native precompiled models, gah.)

 ## Running the mortality analysis in docker containers